-In this capacity, they serve as advisors to the board.
+- Advisory: In this capacity, they serve as advisors to the board.
 In the capacity of their strategic role, compensation committees must be able to demonstrate to the board and shareholders how achieving corporate goals correlates with and supports executive compensation packages.

-In an administrative capacity, compensation committees must perform much research, including identifying studies, evaluating alternatives and designing the most appropriate components for executive compensation plans.
-Their plans must meet the specifics of industry rules and regulations.
-The committee also takes on the primary responsibility for making sure that compensation plans produce intended results.
+- Administrative: In an administrative capacity, compensation committees must perform much research, including identifying studies, evaluating alternatives, and designing the most appropriate components for executive compensation plans.
+Their plans must meet the specifics of industry rules and regulations and follow the company’s governance practices.

 Who Serves on the Compensation Committee?

 The components of compensation plans, as well as how those components are structured and implemented, vary substantially between corporations.
-Most compensation plans consist of one or more of the following components:
+Compensation trends often evolve, but compensation plans commonly consist of one or more of the following components:

 - Bonuses: typically short-term goals with cash-based incentives

-- Long-term incentives: often come with corporate equity
+- Long-term Incentives: often come with corporate equity

 - Benefits: components such as health, dental or life insurance; vacation time; or company-sponsored savings and investment plans